Back in the days before antibiotics there were many treatments that worked for bacterial and other infections; most have been forgotten.

 This is very fortunate for us today because the machine received an FDA “grandfather” status as a device that was sold and distributed in interstate commerce prior to 1976.

-If you are lucky enough to locate a practitioner who will do this for you, you will find it’s very quick and virtually painless.
+If you’re lucky enough to locate a practitioner who will do this for you, (try the American College for Advancement in Medicines Physician Link tool to locate someone near you) will find it’s very quick and virtually painless.
 It takes about 20 minutes in total.

 Many patients feel significant improvements after just a few treatments.
 In severe cases, patients may require 10 or more treatments.
 But usually, 3 to 5 treatments are sufficient.
-Even chronic, intractable problems will likely recover.
+Even patients chronic problems will typically recover.

 Photoluminescence is still experimental as a cancer treatment, but researchers at Yale are examining photoluminescence’s effect on certain types of lymphoma.
 And from the late 40s through the mid 60s, an American surgeon named Robert Olney conducted in-depth research of photoluminescence and cancer.

-One dramatic case of Olney’s is reported in the book “Into The Light” by William Campbell Douglass, MD.
+One dramatic case of Olney’s is reported in the book “Into The Light” by the late William Campbell Douglass, MD.